Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 The DPDPA grants the following rights to data principals:

-• Right to information about data processing
+• Right to information about data collection and processing

-• Right to access personal data
+• Right to access personal data, which may include details of customer data held by the data fiduciary

 • Right to correction and erasure